-Sinulex Forte Capsules is a natural product of pharmaceutical grade quality containing 300 mg L-ascorbic acid (Vitamin C), 200 mg Horseradish extract (Amorica rusticana) and 100 mg Pelargonium sidoides root extract, 21,8 mg Zinc Sulfate (equivalent to 5 mg elemental zinc0 and 7,5 μg vitamin D3 (Cholecalciferol 300 IU).
+Sinulex® Forte Capsules is a natural product of pharmaceutical grade quality containing 300 mg L-ascorbic acid (vitamin C), 200 mg horseradish extract (Amorica rusticana), 100 mg Pelargonium sidoides root extract, 21,8 mg Zinc Sulfate (equivalent to 5 mg elemental zinc0 and 7,5 μg vitamin D3 (Cholecalciferol 300 IU).

-Pelargonium sidoides root extract is a clinically and pharmacologically well-documented modern plant-based medicine for upper respiratory tract infections,1,2 such as bronchitis (effectively compared to placebo for patients with acute bronchitis)3 and sinusitis.
+Pelargonium sidoides root extract is a clinically and pharmacologically well-documented modern plant-based medicine for upper respiratory tract infections,1 such as bronchitis (effectively compared to placebo for patients with acute bronchitis)2 and sinusitis.

 The genus Pelargonium has been used for centuries in traditional medicine in Lesotho and South Africa with a rich ethnobotanical history,3 as well as globally in modern medicine.
 Also known as Kalwerbossie, fancy leaf geranium and Umckaloabo, is a member of the Geraniaceae family.
 The name Umckaloabo is derived from two independent Zulu words: ‘umkhuhlane’, meaning fever and cough related diseases, and ‘uhlabo’, meaning chest pain and has long been used for centuries in traditional medicine as a therapeutic remedy providing relief for a blocked or runny nose, respiratory ailments such as the common cold, secondary bacterial throat infections and viral infections such as influenza.

 Extracts of the root have been available in German pharmacies since 1983 without prescription and have been widely used to treat infections of the sinuses, throat and respiratory tract.